TheRealSavi/savio/README.md

 ### Params:

-all SavIO object's parameters are optional, if it is not defined then it will use the deafult.
+all SavIO object's parameters are optional, if it is not defined then it will use the default.

 | Variable | Description | Default |
 |--|--|--|